Aneesh3031/Aneesh3031/README.md

 ### 🚀 What I'm Up To & Goals for Year 2
 * 🔭 **Current Focus:** Enhancing application workflows, scaling modular programs, and diving deeper into algorithm analysis.
-* 🌱 **Learning Path:** Advanced Object-Oriented paradigms, database integrations, and cross-language development with Java and C++.
+* 🌱 **Learning Path:** Advanced Object-Oriented paradigms, database integrations, and cross-language development with Java and Python.
 * 👯 **Collaboration:** Open to collaborating on utility-focused tools, algorithmic challenges, or systems projects.
 * ⚡ **Fun Fact:** When I'm not tracing code paths or debugging scripts, you'll probably find me pushing limits at CrossFit or working out!